-- 5. Make sure that the Enable VPN Service check box is selected. - 6.
-Specify any VPN service settings on the page.
-For more information, see Specify VPN service in the router on page 109. - 7.
-Click the For Mac OS X button to download the OpenVPN configuration files. - 8.
+- Select ADVANCED > Advanced Setup > VPN Service.
+The VPN Service page displays. - 5.
+Make sure that the Enable VPN Service check box is selected. - Specify any VPN service settings on the page.
+For more information, see Specify VPN Service in the Router on page 140. - 7.
+Click the For non-Windows button to download the OpenVPN configuration files. - 8.
 Visit https://tunnelblick.net/index.html to download the OpenVPN client utility for Mac OS X. - 9.
 Download and install the file. - 10.
 Unzip the configuration files that you downloaded and copy them to the folder where the VPN client is installed on your device.